jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

       (v) the investigation or prosecution of an offence (within the meaning of section 243(1) of the Crimes Act 1961).

 ### 40 Reporting entities to report suspicious activities
-(1) Subsections (3) and (4) apply to reporting entities other than high-value dealers.
-(2) Subsection (5) applies to high-value dealers.
-(3) If this subsection applies, the reporting entity must, as soon as practicable but no later than 3 working days after forming its suspicion, report the activity, or suspicious activity, to the Commissioner in accordance with section 41.
+(1) A reporting entity other than a high-value dealer or law firm must, as soon as practicable but no later than 3 working days after forming its suspicion, report the activity, or suspicious activity, to the Commissioner in accordance with section 41.
+(2) A law firm must, as soon as practicable, but no later than 5 working days after forming its suspicion, report the activity or suspicious activity to the Commissioner in accordance with section 41.
-(4) Nothing in subsection (3) requires any person to disclose any information that the person believes on reasonable grounds is a privileged communication.
+(3) Despite subsection (2), a law firm is not required to disclose any information that the law firm believes on reasonable grounds is a privileged communication.
-(5) A high-value dealer may report a suspicious activity to the Commissioner.
+(4) A high-value dealer may report a suspicious activity to the Commissioner.

 ### 41 Nature of suspicious activity report
 (1) Except as provided in subsection (2), a report under section 40 must—